ndeepakrao/python/README.md

 # pygui-s3bucket-download

-This is a fully functioning pythin application develped using :
+This is a fully functioning pythin application developed using :

 - PySimpleGUI
 - boto3